-One of the most common questions that people have when they are considering contact lenses is "how much do contact lenses cost?"
-Obviously, patients don't want to make the switch, no matter how convenient, until they can fully analyze this new expense and compare it with the cost of their glasses.
-According to one contact lens manufacturer, the price of contact lenses ranges from $175 to $1,400.
-From this large difference, it's obvious that the answer to this question is not as simple as you might think.
-There are many factors that come into play when determining contact lenses cost.
+Some of the most common questions people have when considering contact lenses include "Are contacts expensive?" and "How much do contact lenses cost?"
+Patients don't want to make the switch, no matter how convenient, until they can comprehensively analyze contact lens prices and compare them with the cost of their glasses.

-Presbyopia is another eye condition that can increase the cost of your contact lenses.
-This is the loss of focusing function that many people experience once they reach the age of 40 or so.
-This is usually corrected with bifocal lenses (that have different prescriptions on the top and bottom of the lens).
-Making these "double" lenses also adds to the cost of contact lenses.
+Presbyopia is an eye condition that can increase prices attached to contact lenses.
+For context, presbyopia is the loss of focusing function that some people experience once they reach the age of 40 or so.

-Contact lenses are made from a variety of materials.
-Newer, softer, breathable contact lenses are made from silicon hydrogel materials.
-This allows for more oxygen to circulate around the eye and makes for healthier and more comfortable wearing.
-However, these new materials are more expensive than the older, traditional contact materials.
+This makeup allows more oxygen to circulate the eye, giving room for healthier and more comfortable wearing.
+However, these new materials are more expensive than traditional contact materials.

 Colored contact lenses change the color of a person's iris and can be fun for (non-surgically) updating your look or for adding that extra touch to a Halloween or masquerade party costume.
 They even have special effects lenses that make your eyes look black or bloodshot.
 However, colored and special effects contact lenses generally cost more than clear contact lenses, sometimes up to 80 percent more.